God has ever been rendered in human form.

 How far are theists willing to commit to the anthropomorphic God?
 How human-like is God?

-I asked a shade tree theologian I know in the Deep South to provide a tip to toe inventory of God and he said this:
+I asked a shade tree (an amateur, tinkerer) theologian I know in the Deep South to provide a tip to toe inventory of God and he said this:

 Facial Hair: Full beard, white

 Clothes: Toga, off-white

 Toenails: Trimmed close